-For more information on error situations and solutions, see Error feature management.
+For more information on error situations and solutions, see Error management.

-Three feature classes, Point Errors, Line Errors, and Polygon Errors, manage all error features for a utility network.
-These feature classes are noneditable sublayers of a utility network layer.
-The Contents pane is used to access these sublayers after adding a utility network to an active map view.
+The dirty areas sublayer is used to manage errors in a utility network.
+The Contents pane is used to access this sublayer after adding a utility network to an active map view.

-Attributes of error features allow you to adjust the symbology and execute queries to highlight information in a map, for example, the feature class they are associated with, or the type of error they are tracking.
-Information about a problem network feature is stored in attributes on an error feature.
-If applicable, information about the neighboring feature participating in the problem is also retained.
+Attributes of the dirty area allow you to adjust the symbology and execute queries to highlight information on a map, for example, the feature class the error is associated with, or the type of error encountered.
+Information about the specific cause of the error can be identified using the symbology of the dirty area sublayer.

 When are errors generated?

-Error features are created when a topology is enabled or validated and when subnetworks are updated.
-Error features are created for a variety of reasons, from identifying empty geometries to discovering invalid asset types in a subnetwork.
-For a full list of error situations and solutions, see Error feature management.
+Errors are created when a topology is enabled or validated and when subnetworks are updated.
+Errors are created for a variety of reasons, from identifying empty geometries to discovering invalid asset types in a subnetwork.
+For a full list of error situations and solutions, see Error management.

-Rules supporting geometric coincident based connectivity are checked when the network topology is validated or enabled.
-Therefore, after a network topology has been validated or enabled, error features appear for any network features that cause issues.
+Rules supporting connectivity are checked when the network topology is validated or enabled.
+Therefore, after a network topology has been validated or enabled, errors appear for any network features that violate feature restrictions or network rules.

-Rules controlling associations are checked when you try to create or import an association as well as when a network topology is enabled or validated.
-Error features are not created for associations when creating or importing associations, instead an error is returned in the tool and pane.
-Error features are generated for associations when a network topology is enabled or validated.
+Rules controlling associations are checked when you create or import an association, as well as when a network topology is enabled or validated.
+Errors are not created for associations when they are created or imported; instead, an error is returned in the tool or pane.
+Errors are created for associations when a network topology is enabled or validated.

-Error features can be discovered during the initial setup and configuration of a utility network.
-This is done for the purpose of discovering error features in your network and correcting data before it is published.
-This process is completed prior to registering the data as versioned, by using an option within the Enable network topology tool to Only generate errors.
+Errors can be discovered during the initial configuration of a utility network.
+This is done for the purpose of discovering errors in your network to correct data before publishing.
+This process can be completed before registering the data as versioned, by using the Only generate errors option in the Enable network topology tool.
 See Enable a network topology for more information.

 In the example below, a point feature has been placed geometrically coincident to a line feature.
 There is no rule to allow the two asset types to connect.
-When the network topology is validated or enabled, error features are generated.
-In this example, since no rule exists, a point error feature is created coincident to the point network feature, and a line error feature is created coincident to the network line feature.
-In addition, the network features are not connected (not snapped together).
+When the network topology is validated or enabled, errors are generated.
+In this example, since no rule exists, an error is created for the point and line feature.
+In addition, the network features are not connected in the network topology.

-In the example above, there is a third example of a violation: those two types of network point features (riser and dead end) cannot be geometrically coincident.
-Two additional point errors would be created to track this violation.
-This situation is illustrated below.
+In the example below, there are two types of network point features (riser and dead end) that do not allow geometric coincidence.
+Two additional errors will be created to track this violation for the point features.